zevero/avr_boot/README.md

   - This is caused by a limitation of the Arduino IDE that does not allow avr_boot's custom avrdude.conf file to be used for these actions when one of the Arduino AVR Boards programmers is selected.
 Since it doesn't interfere with avr_boot's intended usage for SD card program uploads, the issue will not be fixed at this time.
 You can solve the issue by installing [MightyCore](https://github.com/MCUdude/MightyCore) or [ATTinyCore](https://github.com/SpenceKonde/ATTinyCore) and selecting the version of your programmer marked `(MightyCore)` or `(ATtiny)` from the **Tools > Programmer** menu.

+## Supported Microcontrollers:
+- ATmega328, ATmega328P
+- ATmega32U4
+- ATmega1284, ATmega1284P
+- ATmega644, ATmega644A, ATmega644P, ATmega644PA
+- ATmega324, ATmega324A, ATmega324P, ATmega324PA
+- ATmega32, ATmega32A
+- ATmega1281
+- ATmega128, ATmega128A
+- ATmega64, ATmega64A
+- ATmega1280
+- ATmega640
+- Other microcontrollers can be used if you compile avr_boot from source.

 ## Supported Boards:
 - ATmega328P based:
   - Uno